lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 **Team Exercise**:

-1. Create a **Personalized Assistant** that supports your startup idea (e.g., a customer FAQ bot or investor Q&A assistant).
+1. Create a **Personalized Assistant** that supports your startup idea (e.g. a customer FAQ bot or investor Q&A assistant), your discipline (e.g. a personalized tutor) or your area within the company (e.g. a support bot).
-2. Set up a **Project** (or equivalent) to organize your startup’s research and MVP documents.
+2. Set up a **Project** (or equivalent) to organize your startup/discipline/area research and documents.
 3. Compare across platforms: What worked best?
 What were the limitations?

-By mastering these extensions of the GenAI toolkit, you will learn not just to use AI, but to **engineer AI-powered solutions** — a critical step in building innovative startups.
+By mastering these extensions of the GenAI toolkit, you will learn not just to use AI, but to **engineer AI-powered solutions** — a critical step in building innovative solutions.

 ## Reflections